List of Panasonic camcorders: HDC-SD100, HDC-HS100 (2008)

 The HDC-SD100 and the HDC-HS100, released in 2008, signified Panasonic's switch from CCD to CMOS technology.
 Traditionally for Panasonic, these camcorders used a 3-sensor setup, which was called 3MOS.
 As in the previous generations, the 1/6-inch sensors used pixel-shift technology, having 520,000 effective pixels each.

-The HDC-SD100 recorded to a removable SDHC memory card only, while the HDC-HS100 was also capable of recording onto a built-in 60GB hard disk drive.
+The HDC-SD100 recorded to a removable SDHC memory card only, while the HDC-HS100 was also capable of recording onto a built-in 60 GB hard disk drive.
 These camcorders also feature a built-in viewfinder not present in the smaller models above.

 The format of the recorded AVCHD video has been slightly revised and some editing packages will not recognize it.

 Interlaced video was the main recording format for both camcorders, though there was an option of recording progressive video.
 The 50 Hz versions were capable of shooting 25-frame/s progressive video, recording it within interlaced stream using progressive segmented frame technique.
 The 60 Hz versions were able to shoot and record native 24-frame/s progressive video, which was an unusual feature for a consumer camcorder though it is only available with x.v.color.

 The camcorders offered the same frame size and quality settings as earlier models.
-An 8GB SDHC card (supplied only in some markets) holds up to one hour of video recorded at highest quality setting.
+An 8 GB SDHC card (supplied only in some markets) holds up to one hour of video recorded at highest quality setting.

 In these models Panasonic brought back features that had been lost from prior AVCHD models, like external microphone jack and accessory shoe.
 They also introduced a manual focusing ring and a headphone socket.